 If you don’t want to block your window permanently and you’re in the market for blinds, I have a suggestion.
 Honeycomb sound absorption blinds will help absorb some of the outside noise and help in soundproofing your window.

-Another advantage in installing sound deadening curtains is that they do a great job at reducing the echo effect.
+Another advantage of installing sound deadening curtains is that they do a great job of reducing the echo effect.
 See, I just saved you some money on acoustic panels!
 Acoustic panels help minimize echo by absorbing the sound inside the room.
 Sound blocking curtains have the same effect.
 And that is how you kill two birds with one stone!

 The curtains should also extend at least 4 inches beyond all edges of the window.
 Usually, these types of curtains are longer than average and go up all the way from floor to ceiling.
 Any gaps in the curtain will lessen its soundproofing effect.
 These are the sound blocking curtains I recommend from Amazon.
 Also, click here to check out my article on sound blocking curtains.

 The Indow window soundproofing inserts are very impressive.
 I’ve never tried these and I also don’t know anyone that has, but by looking at the video below, it seems interesting.

 Below is the description is taken from the Indow website.

 “Indow window inserts use our patented Compression Tube to press inside your window frame and seal out noise.
 Our Standard Grade inserts block sound by 50% and our Acoustic Grade inserts block sound by more than 70% when placed over operable single-pane windows.
 When placed over operable double-pane windows, Acoustic Grade inserts reduce noise by up to 12 dBA, equivalent to more than a 50% reduction in noise and an STC rating of 42 to 45.”